Cloverdale Mall: History

 In 2005, Hudson's Bay Company replaced The Bay department store with their discount store Zellers at the mall's north end.
 Zellers expanded the lower/main level retail floor space but did not continue using the upper level of the Bay's former space, and it has been closed ever since.
 Winners and Kitchen Stuff Plus opened where the old Zellers outlet was at the mall's southern end.
 The mall underwent major renovations in 2006.
 In late 2008, the Dominion store was rebranded as Metro.

 In September 2012, the Zellers store closed as its lease was sold to Target.
 Target opened on the bottom floor of the old store in March 2013.
 On January 15, 2015, Target announced it was withdrawing from the Canadian market and all its stores would be closed within 4–5 months.
-The Cloverdale store remains vacant.
+The Cloverdale store remained vacant until February 2024, when Fairgrounds Public Racket Club opened a pickleball court in the former Target space.

-QuadReal, the property owner, has proposed replacing the existing mall with a mixed-use development covering 32 acres, while retaining the Cloverdale Mall name.
+QuadReal, the property owner, had proposed replacing the existing mall with a mixed-use development covering 32 acres, while retaining the Cloverdale Mall name.
 QuadReal plans to submit the rezoning application in March 2020.

-In February 2021, it was announced a site at the mall is being prepared as a large-scale clinic for distribution of the COVID-19 vaccine during the COVID-19 pandemic in Toronto.
+In February 2021, it was announced a site at the mall was being prepared as a large-scale clinic for distribution of the COVID-19 vaccine during the COVID-19 pandemic in Toronto.